 The table below highlights the most common impacts and the kind of measures which are typically used.

 We segment these into metrics that evaluate the health of a community and those which evaluate the value of the community.

 Health metrics are those which show whether you have a vibrant, active, community.
 The key metrics here include those which show:

 If you don’t perform well in these metrics, not much else matters.

-The next set of metrics is those at the operational level.
+The next set of metrics is at the operational level.
 These are the metrics people outside of the community care about.
 These typically show up in:

 But perhaps the most powerful metrics are those which reflect attitude change.